Szymon-Czuszek/SAS-Data-Science/README.md

     </tr>
 </table>

-[ProcDataSets.sas](SAS/ProcDataSets.sas): Using PROC DATASETS in SAS to handle large amounts of data
+[ProcDataSets.sas](SAS/ProcDataSets.sas): Using PROC DATASETS in SAS to handle large amounts of data.
+This script demonstrates indexing in SAS using PROC DATASETS and filtering missing values using WHERE conditions.

 [IndexVariables.sas](SAS/IndexVariables.sas): Using INDEX to create variables to handle large amounts of data